wp-plugins/resume-submissions-job-postings/readme.txt

 == Description ==

+= Attention =
+After the first of the year and when current projects start to slow down, I plan on re-writing this plugin in order to add more features that I have in mind.
+So if you have any suggests on what should be added to make this a better plugin, please let me know in the support forum.
+Thanks!

 The Resume Submissions & Job Postings plugin will allow an admin to post jobs on their website.